Joseph Athias: Life

 Joseph was born in Lisbon as the son of Abraham Athias.
-It seems Joseph was a member of the Jewish community in Recife between 1648-1653, but he and his cousin Jacob (1631-1690) settled in Amsterdam after the Portuguese reconquered Dutch Brazil in 1654.
+It seems Joseph was a member of the Jewish community in Recife between 1648 and 1653, but he and his cousin Jacob (1631-1690) settled in Amsterdam after the Portuguese reconquered Dutch Brazil in 1654.
 His first book, a prayer book according to the Sephardi rite, was published in 1658.
 In 1661 and 1667, he issued two editions of the Hebrew Bible with (Arabic) numbered verses.
 The second edition of his Bible was more carefully prepared than the first, and with more beautiful type and decorations.
 The mediaeval original he received from Moses Curiel.
 Until the 19th century it was regarded as one of the best bibles in Hebrew available.

 Though carefully printed, they contain a number of mistakes in the vowel points and the accents.
 But as they were based on the earlier editions compared with the best manuscripts, they were the foundation of all the subsequent editions.
 The copious marginal notes in Latin added by Jean de Leusden, professor at Utrecht, were of little value.
 The 1667 edition was strongly opposed by the Protestant Samuel Desmarets; Athias answered the charges in a work whose title begins: Caecus de coloribus.
 Athias’ pamphlet was a full-blown attack on a senior Christian theologian in the United Provinces of the Netherlands.
 The true author of the pamphlet was not Athias but Johannes Leusden, and that the Utrecht professor had published it in Athias’ name, an assessment that scholars have followed ever since.

 Athias was not allowed to sell books, just like Menasseh Ben Israel in 1640.
 In 1672 when the Dutch were in war with three countries, Athias had an enormous debt and 11,000 unsold English Bibles and 10,000 Hebrew children en prayerbooks stored in a warehouse, behind the Zuiderkerk.
 From 1673 he received a privilege to print more English Bibles, which seem to have been smuggled out of the country.
-He cooperated with the widow of the bookseller Jan Jacobsz.
-Schipper and published works in Spanish and Portuguese.
+He cooperated with Susanne Veselaer, the widow of the bookseller Jan Jacobsz.
+Schipper, and published works in Spanish and Portuguese.
 He experimented with textile printing and they employed 25 (journey)men.
 By using stereotypes he was able to publish very quickly, 250 bibles in four hours, but had to invest in metallic movable types?
 It seems he printed thin from cast metal plates, rather than directly from movable types.
 (In 1678 he buried his wife at Beth Haim of Ouderkerk aan de Amstel.)